David Brand: Military service

-Civilian life and political career
+Early political career

-Brand married Doris Elspeth McNeill at Mingenew Methodist Church on 20 March 1944, with whom he later had three children.
 After his army discharge, Brand took over the general store at Dongara.

 The incumbent Labor member for the State seat of Greenough, John Newton, was killed in action with the RAAF in 1945.
 Brand won the seat for the Liberal Party in a by-election that year, defeating Newton's brother by a narrow margin.
-Brand was the first person in Australia to win election to an Australian parliament as a candidate of the newly formed Liberal Party.

 In October 1949, Ross McLarty became Premier and Brand entered the Ministry as Minister for Housing, Forests and Local Government.
 From April 1950 he was Minister for Works, Water Supply and Housing, working to establish the Kwinana Oil Refinery.
 Brand would later describe this as one of his greatest achievements.
 He was also involved in the creation of other major industrial projects.

+Premier of Western Australia (1959–1971)

+Electoral record

 After the Coalition's defeat in 1953, Brand became deputy leader of the Opposition.
 After McLarty's retirement, Brand was elected party leader on 1 March 1957.
 The Coalition was returned to power in 1959, and Brand was sworn in as Premier on 2 April.
 His administration retained office at the elections of 1962, 1965, and 1968.
 This was achieved with the assistance of the West Australian branch of the Democratic Labor Party (DLP) which split the Labor vote in some metropolitan electorates.
 The DLP was active in Western Australia between 1959 and 1974.

+Economic development

 In 1960, the Federal government lifted its embargo on iron exports, which had been in place since 1938, enabling exploitation of large iron deposits in the Pilbara.
 The mining of large bauxite deposits in the Darling Scarp also commenced, along with expansion of mineral processing at Kwinana and the South West.
 Federal finance for the Ord River Scheme was also secured by Brand's government.
 Substantial oil and gas deposits were discovered in the Pilbara.
 In 1968, Western Australia ceased to be a net recipient of federal financial assistance.
 Brand was knighted in June of the following year.
+The mining-pastoral boom of the 1960s played a big part in ensuring for Brand's government four successive electoral victories over the ALP opposition (led by Hawke until 1967, and by Tonkin from 1967 to 1971).

+Voting reform

+In 1962, Brand's government granted voting rights to Indigenous Australians for state elections, making Queensland the last state to deny Indigenous people the right to vote.
+His government also significantly liberalised the franchise for the Western Australian Legislative Council, removing the property qualification, reducing the voting age from 30 to 21, and reducing the residency qualification from two years to one.
+Enrolment and voting for the Legislative Council was also made compulsory.
+In 1970, the government also legislated to lower the voting age from 21 to 18, the first Australian jurisdiction to do so.
+The measure enjoyed bipartisan support and Brand stated that "by and large the percentage of responsible youth is much the same as it was in our day or anyone's day".